Plumsail/documents-docs/source/user-guide/processes/examples/create-Excel-and-pdf-documents-from-cognito-forms.rst

 This is the action from `Plumsail Documents connector <../../../getting-started/use-from-flow.html>`_.
 This action is suitable for starting the Process of generating documents from a template.
 You can find more information about this action by visiting `this page <../../../flow/actions/document-processing.html#start-document-generation-process>`_.

-.. important:: This action is not available in `the global Microsoft Flow connector <https://docs.microsoft.com/en-us/connectors/plumsail/>`_ yet.
-To use it, you need to `add Plumsail Documents as a custom connector <../create-custom-connector.html>`_.

 Using the action for the first time, you’ll be asked for *''Connection Name''* and *''Access Key''*.

 .. image:: ../../../_static/img/getting-started/create-flow-connection.png